Spatialyze: A Geospatial Video Analytics System with Spatial-Aware Optimizations: Related Work

 \paragraph{Video Processing} Researchers have proposed techniques to efficiently detect, track, and estimate 3D locations of objects from videos.
 Monodepth2~\cite{godard:monodepth} estimates per-pixel image depth data using only monocular videos.
 EVA~\cite{xu:eva} identifies, materializes, and reuses expensive user-defined functions (UDF) on videos for exploratory video analytics with multiple refined and reused queries.
-However, EVA's optimization techniques are aimed at scenarios where multiple queries use a high degree of overlapping UDFs.
+However, EVA's optimization techniques aim at scenarios where multiple queries repeatedly invoke overlapping UDFs.
 OTIF~\cite{bastani:otif} is a general-purpose object tracking algorithm.
-It uses a segmentation proxy model to determine if frames or regions of frames contain objects that need to be processed with an object detector, along with a recurrent reduced-rate tracking method that speed up tracking by reducing frame rate.
-Complexer-YOLO~\cite{simon:complexer-yolo} and EagerMOT~\cite{kim:eagermot} propose one-stop machine learning models for efficiently tracking 3D objects using LiDAR data, which is not always available compared to cameras and GPS sensors.
-In addition, 3D sensing data is large.
-For instance, storing 850 20-second-long scenes of LiDAR sensor data in nuScenes requires 162 GB, while videos of the same scenes only take up 92 GB. \oursystem overcomes this limitation by not requiring such information to process geospatial workflows, and instead readily available geospatial metadata to optimize user workflows.
+It uses a segmentation proxy model to determine if frames or regions of frames contain objects that need to be processed with an object detector, along with a recurrent reduced-rate tracking method that speeds up tracking by reducing frame rate.
+VIVA~\cite{kang:viva,romero:viva} is a video analytic system that allows users to specify relationship opportunities of replacing or filtering one ML model with another.
+It uses these relationships to speed up the video processing time.
+However, it does not optimize video processing with geospatial metadata by default, leaving substantial performance gains unexploited, as our experiments show.
+Complexer-YOLO~\cite{simon:complexer-yolo} and EagerMOT~\cite{kim:eagermot} propose one-step ML models for efficiently tracking 3D objects using LiDAR data, which is larger and not always available compared to cameras and GPS sensors information.
+Spatialyze overcomes this limitation by not requiring such information to process geospatial workflows, but instead using readily available geospatial metadata to optimize user workflows.
 In addition, one of our optimization techniques estimates objects' 3D location \bmv{\evalVariableZeroDepthAllTDEstmSpeedup$\times$} faster than the approach that uses Monodepth2 on average.
+SkyQuery~\cite{bastani:skyquery} is a drone video sensing platform.
+It also provides a tool for querying and visualizing sensed aerial drone videos but does not optimize video query processing.